jtaw5649/omarchy-syncd/README.md

 ### Commands

 - `init` – writes `~/.config/omarchy-syncd/config.toml`.
 Repeat `--path` to track multiple files or directories.
 Add `--bundle <id>` (repeat as needed) or `--include-defaults` to prefill the Omarchy bundles (Hypr, Waybar, Omarchy, Alacritty, Ghostty, Kitty, btop, fastfetch, Neovim, Walker, SwayOSD, eza, cava, aether, elephant, wayvnc, systemd, Typora, gh).
 Pass `--interactive` to launch the selector UI (Tab to toggle, Enter to confirm) and `--verify-remote` if you want to check the remote branch immediately.
+- `menu` – lightweight launcher UI with entries for Install, Backup, Restore, and Edit Config.
+This is what the wrapper scripts expose.
 - `backup` – clones the remote repo to a temporary directory, lets you choose which of the configured paths to include, then copies them, commits, and pushes.
 Use `--all`, `--no-ui`, or `--path <…>` to skip the selector in scripts.
 If there are no changes it exits cleanly without pushing.
 - `restore` – clones the remote repo to a temporary directory, lets you pick which tracked paths to restore, and copies them back into `$HOME` (overwriting existing files/directories).
 Use `--all`, `--no-ui`, or `--path <…>` to bypass the selector.
 - `install` – launches the multi-select installer so you can choose bundles and extra dotfiles (also usable non-interactively with `--bundle`, `--path`, and `--dry-run`).
-This is the command to bind to Hyprland or Walker launchers.
+- `config` – prints or opens `~/.config/omarchy-syncd/config.toml`.
+Add `--print-path` to avoid launching an editor.

 ### Default path bundle